Tony Rezko: Charges related to private business dealings

 Rezko was indicted, along with a business associate, for wire fraud related to the alleged sale of his pizza business to a straw buyer at an inflated price in order to obtain millions of dollars in loans from GE Capital.
 Rezko initially pleaded not guilty to these charges.
 In 2011, Rezko changed his plea to guilty.
-As part of a plea deal and his agreement to drop his appeal of his previous conviction, Rezko pleaded guilty to wire fraud and was given a 7 1/2-year sentence to run concurrently with the 10 1/2-year sentence he that he was then serving for his previous conviction.
+As part of a plea deal and his agreement to drop his appeal of his previous conviction, Rezko pleaded guilty to wire fraud and was given a 7 1/2-year sentence to run concurrently with the 10 1/2-year sentence that he was then serving for his previous conviction.

 Imprisonment and release from federal prison

 Rezko was taken into federal custody on 4 June 2008 and imprisoned in various county jails and a federal lockup from then until around 2011/12, when he was transferred to a medium security prison in Pekin.

 In 2012 a telephone interview, from prison, Rezko maintained his innocence of the fraud, money laundering and bribery charges, while admitting to other matters.

 On 7 July 2015 Rezko was released from federal prison to a halfway house in Chicago.
 He had, by then, served seven years and one month (including time served before his second conviction) of a ten-and-a-half year sentence.